JulianaAstra/rsschool-cv/cv.md

 ### Briefly About Myself:

 I am an smm manager, I keep an account of a toy store on Instagram in English.
 I was looking for myself in creativity until a few days ago, but now I've decided to change my occupation.
 I have always been interested in computer science, so I want to try myself in programming.
 Now I want to become a frontend developer and start a career in this field.
-Among my strengths are the self-studying and searching for information, system thinking, and a creative approach to work..
+Among my strengths are the self-studying and searching for information, system thinking, and a creative approach to work.

 ---